2lenet/DashboardBundle/README.md

 This method renders the widget that is shown.
 All your logic should be in there.

-# cache
+# Widget cache

+The cache is enabled by default.
-by default the cache is enable, you can change timeout and key with
+You can change the timeout and the cache key with the following :

 ```php
 public function getCacheKey():string{